-- 34. The TEC must ensure that the funding paid to a TEO under this funding mechanism, is only used for a course that: - a. is part of a programme that: - leads to the award of a qualification at level 7 (degree) to 10 on the NZQCF; and - ii. has been quality assured by either NZQA or the New Zealand Vice-Chancellors' Committee (where appropriate); or - b. is part of a micro-credential that has been quality assured; or - c. a certificate of proficiency at level 5 or above on the NZQCF. - 35.
-The TEC must publish criteria for determining whether a micro-credential has been quality assured by either NZQA or the New Zealand Vice-Chancellors' Committee. - 36.
-The TEC may restrict the availability of micro-credentials, including certificates of proficiency, by developing criteria limiting the eligibility of related courses or programmes for funding under this mechanism at level 7 (degree) and above on the NZQCF.
+- 34. The TEC must ensure that the funding paid to a TEO under this funding mechanism, is only used for a course that: - a. is part of a programme that: - i. leads to the award of a qualification at Level 7 (degree) to 10 on the NZQCF; and - ii. has been quality assured by either NZQA or Universities NZ (where appropriate); or - b. is part of a micro-credential that has been quality assured by either NZQA or Universities NZ (as appropriate); or - c. is part of a certificate of proficiency at Level 5 or above on the NZQCF. - 35.
+The TEC must publish criteria for determining whether a micro-credential has been quality assured by either NZQA or Universities NZ.

+36. The TEC may restrict the funding of micro-credentials, including certificates of proficiency, by developing criteria for their eligibility for funding under this mechanism.